mr5z/PropertyValidator/README.md

 ### Usage:

-1. Create the validation rule models by extending the `ValidationRule<T>`.
+1. Create the validation rule models by extending the `ValidationRule<T>`, where T is the type of the target property.

 ``` c#
 // For email address